Univalence and completeness of Segal objects: Associated completions and localizations

-of relative categories such that \begin{enumerate} \item the vertical arrows are relative inclusions; \item the relative functor $X$ reflects DK-equivalences with complete codomain to BM-equivalences with univalent codomain (and hence reflects Rezk-completion to univalent completion); \item the relative inclusion $(\mathcal{UF}_{\mathbb{M}}^{\times},\mathcal{W})\rightarrow(\mathcal{F}_{\mathbb{M}}^{\times},\mathrm{BM})$ is a weak equivalence in the Barwick-Kan model structure on $\mathrm{RelCat}$ whenever univalent completion exists. \end{enumerate} \end{theorem}

-\begin{remark} We have seen that if one starts with a univalent ambient fibration $\pi\colon\tilde{U}\rightarrow U$, then univalent completion of $\pi$-small fibrations exists, gives rise to a homotopy-coherent reflective localization at the BM-equivalences, and induces a Rezk-completion of associated Segal objects.
+\begin{remark} We have seen that if one starts with a univalent ambient fibration $\pi\colon\tilde{U}\rightarrow U$, then univalent completion of $\pi$-small fibrations exists and induces a Rezk-completion of associated Segal objects.
 Without the assumption of univalence of $\pi$, criteria for the existence of small univalent completions are hard to find.
-Contrarily, Rezk-completion does exist in a plethora of examples arising from presentable quasi-categories.
-Indeed, generalizing Rezk's constructions, Barwick has shown in \cite{barwickthesis} that Segal objects and complete Segal objects are the fibrant objects in a model structure on $s\mathbb{M}$ whenever $\mathbb{M}$ is a simplicial and monoidal model category which is combinatorial and left proper.
-From his results it follows that the homotopy theory of complete Segal objects is the localization of the homotopy theory of Segal objects at the DK-equivalences.
-It also follows that Rezk-completion of a Segal object is simply given by fibrant replacement in the model structure for complete Segal objects (and hence always exists) and that the relative inclusion
+Contrarily, Rezk-completion is often constructed as a fibrant replacement functor as referred to in Remark~\ref{remrezkcomplexples}.